Mirra chair

+The Mirra chair is a style of chair sold by Herman Miller, designed in 2003 by Studio 7.5 in Berlin, Germany.

+Design

-The Mirra chair is a Herman Miller product designed in 2003 by Studio 7.5 in Berlin, Germany.
-According to the manufacturer, the chair is made from 42% recycled material, and at the end of its useful life it is 96% recyclable by weight.
+According to the manufacturer, the chair is made from 42% recycled material, and at the end of its life, it is 96% recyclable by weight.
 The chair has nine available adjustments intended to aid ergonomics: seat height, seat depth, tilt tension, tilt limiter, forward tilt, arm height, arm width, arm angle, and lumbar tension.

+Awards

 Mirra holds an Ergonomics Excellence Award (2004) by the Furniture Industry Research Association (FIRA), a silver Industrial Design Excellence Award (2004) by the Industrial Designers Society of America (IDSA), and a silver Cradle to Cradle certification by Business Week magazine, amongst other awards.